ufs-community/ufs-weather-model/doc/UsersGuide/source/Glossary.rst

       and sub-hourly to seasonal time scales.
 The UFS is designed to support the :term:`Weather Enterprise` and to be the source system for NOAA's operational numerical weather prediction (:term:`NWP`) applications.
 For more information, visit https://ufscommunity.org/.

    UFS_UTILS
-      The :term:`UFS` Utilities repository contains a collection of pre-processing programs for use with the UFS Weather Model and UFS applications.
+      The UFS Utilities repository (`UFS_UTILS <https://github.com/ufs-community/UFS_UTILS>`__) contains a collection of pre-processing programs for use with the UFS Weather Model and UFS applications.
 These programs set up the model grid and create coldstart initial conditions.
 The code is publicly available on the `UFS_UTILS <https://github.com/ufs-community/UFS_UTILS>`__ Github repository.

    UPP
    Unified Post Processor